Narnaul: Battle of Narnaul

-Pran Sukh Yadav of Behror along with Rao Tula Ram, the King of Rewari and Rao Dhan Singh of Charkhi Dadri fought with the British at Nasibpur village near Narnaul.
+Local chiefs such as Pran Sukh Yadav of Behror, Rao Tula Ram of Rewari and Rao Dhan Singh of Charkhi Dadri fought with the British at Nasibpur village near Narnaul.
 The battle was one of the most ferocious battles of the Indian Rebellion of 1857.

+Rao Dhan Singh of Charkhi Dadri, was the military Governor of Shekhawati during the upheaval of 1857.
+He alongwith his kinsman played an active role in the struggle for independence in 1857 A.D. against the British and fought bravely in the Battle of Narnaul.

 During the Battle of Narnaul at Nasibpur on 16 November 1857, British lost 2000 British soldiers and their commanders Colonel Gerrard and Captain Wallace, 5000 British soldiers and officers Captain Craige, Captain Kennedy and Captain Pearse were wounded.
 Colonel Gerrard died after getting mortally wounded in a military engagement against Rao Kishan Singh.
 When Pran Sukh Yadav took aim at the Colonel Gerrard wearing a red coat whose rest of the soldiers were in khaki uniform, he missed his aim the first time but hit it right the second time and Colonel Gerard was killed in Narnaul.
 Now mostly population are of Ahirs.

 Rao Krishan Gopal, from Nangal Pathani village of Gurgaon district was the Kotwal of Meerut, who had played a prominent part in collaboration with Raja Nahar Singh of Ballabhgarh State, Nawab of Jhajjar, and Khanzada Rajput Raja Salamat Khan of Mewat, by organising the patriotic forces and participating in several battles against the British troops.
 He and his younger brother, Rao Ram Lal, were killed in this battle of Nasibpur.